 March 13-14: The Carter Center holds a consultation with the Liberian Commission on Human Rights in Monrovia to assist members in establishing a framework for its operation.

-March 2-15: A Carter Center delegation observes village elections in China.
-This is the fourth visit by the Center to discuss, observe, or advise the Chinese government on elections.
+March 2-15: A Carter Center delegation observes village elections in China - the fourth such visit by the Center to discuss, observe, or advise the Chinese government on elections.

 Feb.
 16: The Carter Center undertakes a development project in Albania to help prepare a national development strategy through a broad public participation process that the Center pioneered.

 Nov.
-18: President Carter and Todahiro Yoshida, president of YKK Corporation, establish the Yoshida Scholarship Foundation-Carter Center Research Scholars Program for Japanese students to conduct research at The Carter Center.
+18: Former U.S. President Jimmy Carter and YKK Corporation President Tadahiro Yoshida establish the Yoshida Scholarship Foundation-Carter Center Research Scholars Program for Japanese students to conduct research at The Carter Center.

 Nov.
 13: The Carter Center holds a conference on the U.S. role in establishment of an International Criminal Court.

 Nov.
-10: Interfaith Health Program establishes a "faith and health consortium" with five leading U.S. universities to promote development of curriculum, training programs, and "best practices" research to create links between faith and health.
+10: The Carter Center's Interfaith Health Program establishes a faith and health consortium with five leading U.S. universities to promote development of curriculum, training programs, and "best practices" research to create links between faith and health.

 Aug.
-23-27: President and Mrs. Carter and Norman Borlaug travel to Ethiopia to review progress made toward food security in sub-Saharan Africa.
+23-27: Former U.S. President Jimmy Carter, former First Lady Rosalynn Carter, and Dr. Norman Borlaug travel to Ethiopia to review progress made toward food security in sub-Saharan Africa.